walmartlabs/lacinia/docs/tutorial/database-1.rst

 There's nothing that prevents you from reading database data and converting the column names to kebab case ... but you'll just have to undo that somehow in the GraphQL schema, as kebab case is not valid for GraphQL names.

-Much better to have as consistent a representation of the data as possible, spanning the database, the GraphQL schema, and the over-the-wire JSON format ... and not buy yourself any extra work that has no tangible benefits.
+Much better to have as consistent a representation of the data as possible, spanning the database, the GraphQL schema, the Clojure data access code, and the over-the-wire JSON format ... and not buy yourself any extra work that has no tangible benefits.

 Database Connection
 -------------------